gaddafirusli/Preview-in-browser/README.md

 1. View your artboard in browser, with proper scrolling - unlike Sketch Mirror's web preview feature.

 2. Your design will be aligned to the center of the browser.
-The background color on the empty spaces will be the same as the backgound color of your artboard
+The background color on the empty spaces will be the same as the background color of your artboard

 3. Your artboard will be automatically scaled up to @2x for better preview on retina displays.
 (Provided that you design in @1x 😬)